null

 Organic stearic acid: An uncharged (non-ionic) saturated fatty acid.
 Stearic acid adds structure and hardness to our shampoo bars.

-Organic rice flour: Rice flour improve the solidity of the bar, helping it hold together.
-It also helps to make the shampoo bar gentle.
+Organic tapioca starch: Tapioca starch improves the solidity of the bar and helps it hold together.
+It also helps make the shampoo bar gentle.

 Organic fractionated coconut oil: The silky, liquid fraction of coconut oil.
 An emollient, non-greasy conditioning oil that penetrates the hair shaft and helps protect and soften the hair.